carbon-language/carbon-lang/toolchain/docs/diagnostics.md

 diagnostics may be mixed with Clang diagnostics when compiling interoperable code, so we are borrowing some features of Clang's [Diagnostic Wording](https://clang.llvm.org/docs/InternalsManual.html#diagnostic-wording).
-Carbon's diagnostic style aims to balance these by making diagnostics helpful and consistent.
+Carbon's diagnostic style aims to balance these concerns.
 Our style is:

 -   Start diagnostics with a lower case letter or quoted code, and omit trailing periods.